Andreus00/andreus00.github.io/contents/home.md

 </a>

 Researcher at the University of Tübingen, Germany, in the Real Virtual Humans group, supervised by Professor Gerard Pons-Moll.
+Member of the IMPRS-IS program, 9th edition.

 My interest lies in the intersection between Computer Vision and Computer Graphics, with a focus on Virtual Humans and Geometric Deep Learning.
-Working on Garment Representation, Generation and Reconstruction.
+I'm currently focussing on Garment Representation, Generation and Reconstruction.

 [Download Resume](https://drive.google.com/drive/folders/1fLy_O7DKm2p4y7xU5n-v-9ByQ6QFXrht)